muktihari/fit/docs/usage.md

 #### Using your own custom File Types

-The ability to broadcast every message as soon as it is decoded is one of biggest advantage of using this SDK, we can define custom listener to process the message as we like and in a streaming fashion, as long as it satisfies the [decoder.Listener](https://github.com/muktihari/fit/blob/master/decoder/listener.go) interface.

-Not only does [filedef.Listener](https://github.com/muktihari/fit/blob/master/profile/filedef/listener.go#L16C1-L23C2) implements [decoder.Listener](https://github.com/muktihari/fit/blob/master/decoder/listener.go) interface, but it also allows you to create your own custom File as long as it satisfies [filedef.File](https://github.com/muktihari/fit/blob/master/profile/filedef/filedef.go#L17C1-L22C2) interface.
+Not only does [filedef.Listener](https://github.com/muktihari/fit/blob/master/profile/filedef/listener.go#L16C1-L23C2) implements [decoder.MesgListener](https://github.com/muktihari/fit/blob/master/decoder/listener.go) interface, but it also allows you to create your own custom File as long as it satisfies [filedef.File](https://github.com/muktihari/fit/blob/master/profile/filedef/filedef.go#L17C1-L22C2) interface.
 For example, if you only want to retrieve some messages, you can build your own custom Activity File like this instead of using our default predefined [Activity File](https://github.com/muktihari/fit/blob/master/profile/filedef/activity.go#L19C1-L46C2):

 ```go
 package main